merely-useful/r-rse/CONTRIBUTING.md

 -   For internal cross-references, use `@sec-label` to link to specific sections, `@fig-label` to refer to figures, and others.

+-   For keybindings, check `_variables.yml` if one already exists.
+If the one you want doesn't exist, add it below the `keybinds:` key-value pairing, using the others as an example.
+To insert in the text, you type out `{{< var keybinds.ACTION >}}`.

 -   TODO: Write text about adding glossary entries.

 -   Stick to a specific style for markdown code.
 When referring to: